sinorga/MuranoCLI/README.markdown

 ## Usage

-### To start from an existing project in Murano
 ```
 mkdir myproject
 cd myproject
-murano config solution.id XXXXXX
-murano syncdown -V
+murano init
 ```

+Update `myproject.murano` with the info about your project.

+If this is a new project, you will also need to run `murano assign set` to connect the product and solution.

+If this is an existing project, you want to run `murano syncdown -V`

-Do stuff, see what changed: `murano status` or `murano diff`.
+Now do stuff, see what changed: `murano status` or `murano diff`.
 Then deploy with `murano syncup`

-### To start a brand new project
+### To start a brand new project the hard way.
 There are a few steps and pieces to getting a solution with a product up and running in Murano.
 Here is the list.